megabytesofrem/azalea-lang/README.md

 Toy language written in Rust that compiles to Javascript.

+## Status

+Azalea is currently heavily **work in progress** and not yet ready for end-user usage.
+The core features such as its type checker and resolver are working, but still incomplete.

 ## Rationale

 I wanted a language that I can personally use for a lot of small projects, so targeting Javascript was a necessity.